 As opposed to many Western games of the same era, the Soviet games tend not to employ fantastical creatures or elaborate gameplay.
 They’re remarkably simple yet deceptively difficult.
 The games, designed to develop hand-eye coordination, strength, reaction speed, and logical, focused thinking, were influenced by military training to produce more militarily adept citizens.
 In the spirit of Marxist ideology, the games were not programmed to include a high-score list.
 If you completed the game successfully, you were simply rewarded with a free game.

-Games are distributed across two stories at the Moscow location, with many of the most iconic on the ground floor.
+Games are distributed across two stories at the Moscow Museum of Soviet Arcade Games, with many of the most iconic on the ground floor.
 Upstairs, you can also find classics such as Basketball (Баскетбол), in which you press buttons that correspond with numbered air holes to shoot your “basketball” (a ping pong ball) in your enemy’s net.

 You’ll also find games based on Russian culture.
 Gorodki (Городки) is an ancient Russian game.
 It’s arcade version requires you to fling electronic sticks at moving structures.
 Turnip (Репка) is classic strength tester based on a famous Russian nursery rhyme.
 Hidden in an inconspicuous corner we found a game not unlike streetfighter that featured at cat.
 Although the cat was adorable (and one of the only non-humanoid protagonists in the arcade) the game was almost impossible.